Itzel0115/Natural_Language_Processing-1141-/Assignment 1/README.md

 - `src/`
   Source code for preprocessing the Google analogy dataset, evaluating pre-trained embeddings, and training custom word embeddings.
 - `reports/`
-  Public version of the report (personal information removed).
+  Public version of the report.

 ## Highlights
 - Parsed the Google Analogy dataset into a structured format with semantic vs. syntactic categories.